November 13, 2023

 For our St Margarets project we took a beautiful but run down Listed House with lots of architectural interest, and received consent to renovate and split it into 2 family homes.
 In the grounds of the property we renovated an existing outbuilding into an additional 2 bedroom coach house and succeeded in receiving permission to build a contemporary new house.
 This new modern dwelling benefits from very high quality design and superior materials, the quality is important as it forms part of the curtilage to the listing so how it sits in the plot and enhances the landscape was key to planning success.

-Obtaining Listed Building Consent for extensions or structural changes is a detailed and often lengthy process, with the goal of preserving the the cultural heritage, and historical significance of these structures.
 Proper research, comprehensive documentation, and an understanding of conservation principles are key to a successful application.
-With patience and the right expertise, you can navigate the process and ensure that your changes to the listed building align with preservation and respect for history.
+With our expertise, we can navigate the process for you and ensure that changes to your listed building align with preservation rules and meet the criteria for a successful outcome.